nafeesahyounis/expenses-management-tutorial-python/tutorial.md

 - The program reads the command.
 - If the command is from the handler list, it is executed.
-- If the command is not from the handler list, the program specified that it is an unknown command and suggests that the user type 'help' to see a list of existing commands.
+- If the command is not from the handler list, the program specifies that it is an unknown command and suggests that the user type 'help' to see a list of existing commands.

 To execute this logic, write the following code: